alistairwalsh/twitter_study/setup_environment.md

 This part can be done from the command line

-The environment can be created with

-	conda create -n positive anaconda nltk tweepy -c https://conda.binstar.org/lebpride
+	conda create -n positive anaconda nltk twython -c https://conda.binstar.org/dimazest

-and activated with

-	source activate positive

-Or you can use the Anaconda GUI to create the env and activate it.
+Notice I've added a channel with the -c flag.
+This is so twython can be installed

 ###Creating and using .yaml files to share your environment with others

-After I installed all the libraries I created a .yaml file from it using
+After I installed all the libraries I created a .yml file from it using

 	conda env export > positive.yml

 The .yaml file can be shared and used to setup the environment like this

 	conda env create -f positive.yml

+but the https://conda.binstar.org/dimazest channel is required for twython so do this before running the .yml file

+	conda config --add channels https://conda.binstar.org/dimazest